Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 Very Hard Water (180+ mg/L):

-• Complete flush: Every 4-6 months
+• Complete flush every 6 months

-• Filter cleaning: Monthly
+• Filter cleaning monthly

-• Professional inspection: Semi-annually
+• Professional inspection semi-annually

-• Water softener highly recommended
+• Water softener strongly recommended

 Warning Signs Requiring Immediate Attention